Fellowship

 Fellows will receive an appointment of Clinical Instructor in the UCSF Dept of Otolaryngology-Head and Neck Surgery and take attending staff call at UCSF and UCSF-affiliated hospitals.
 Applicants must be a BE/BC otolaryngologist by the fellowship start date.

-The fellow will spend a cumulative total of 1 day per week in the head and neck surgery faculty clinics and 1 to 3 days per week in the OR with the head and neck surgery faculty attendings.
-Depending on the fellow’s interest, there is opportunity to obtain more in-depth experience with minimally invasive endoscopic skull base surgery (Dr. El-Sayed), microvascular free flap reconstructive surgery (Dr. Knott, Dr. Seth, Dr. Heaton), head and neck ultrasonography (Dr. George, Dr. Ryan, Dr. Chang, Dr. Heaton), and transoral robotic surgery (Dr. Ha, Dr. Ryan).
+The Fellow will spend a cumulative total of 2 days per month in the head and neck surgery faculty clinics and 4 days per week in the OR with the head and neck surgery faculty attendings.
+Depending on the fellow’s interest, there is opportunity to obtain more in-depth experience with open and minimally invasive endoscopic skull base surgery (Dr. El-Sayed), microvascular free flap reconstructive surgery (Dr. Knott, Dr. Heaton, Dr. Park, Dr. Likhterov, Dr. Wai, Dr. Xu), head and neck ultrasonography (Dr. George, Dr. Heaton, Dr. Likhterov, Dr. Wai, Dr. Xu, Dr. Jolie Chang), transoral robotic surgery (Dr. Ha, Dr. Heaton, Dr. Wai, Dr. Xu), and sialoendoscopy (Dr. Likhterov, Dr. Jolie Chang).
 The fellow will take attending faculty night/weekend call for the UCSF otolaryngology-head and neck surgery service approximately 4 weeks per year.

-The fellow will work with the Head and Neck Surgery attendings and their patients; have responsibility for his or her own cancer patients; and actively participate in weekly tumor board, which discusses an average of 15 new patients and 30 patients total weekly.
+The Fellow works with the attending faculty directly in clinic and the operating room, and actively participate in weekly tumor board, reviewing an average of 20 new patients and 35 patients total weekly.
 In the course of outpatient care, the fellow will acquire proficiency in ultrasonography of the head and neck.
+Speech language pathology and dental oncology are integrated into outpatient clinic, and there is a procedure room for local procedures and CO2 laser ablations.
 There will be the opportunity to follow selected patients through their non-operative treatment, with Medical Oncology and Radiation Oncology.

 Past Fellows:

-• 2003-2005 Young Oh MD, Kaiser Permanente, Anaheim, CA
+• 2012-2013 Gabriel Tsao, MD, Kaiser Permanente, Fremont, CA

-• 2011-2012 Joshua Sckolnick MD, Palo Alto Medical Foundation/Burlingame, CA
+• 2011-2012 Joshua Sckolnick, MD, Palo Alto Medical Foundation/Burlingame, CA

-• 2012-2013 Gabriel Tsao MD, Kaiser Permanente, Fremont, CA
+• 2009-2010 Ted Leem, MD, Kaiser Permanente, Downey, CA